sabari2018/PDL_2020-2021_GR5/EVALUATION.md

 Indeed, there is the good value for the first row, but the others have a blank.
 So, when Wikipedia table contains merged cells, a new column (or row) is added.

-The problem is, with the good extraction, the table will look like 3 cells separated, but not merged.
+The problem is, with the good extraction, the table will look like 3 separated cells, but not merged.

 #### HTML attributes